 Adult Children and Child Support Payments

-Under the recently-enacted law, child support may be paid to the parent of an adult with development disabilities provided that all of the following requirements are met:
+Under the recently-enacted law, child support may be paid to the parent of an adult with developmental disabilities provided that all of the following requirements are met:

 - The adult child has been diagnosed with a developmental disability.
 Qualifying developmental disabilities include, but are not limited to, cerebral palsy, epilepsy, Prader-Willi syndrome, and autism.
 In order to qualify for an extension of child support payments, the condition must have arisen before the adult child turned 22, and must be likely to continue indefinitely.